tsalzer/blinkenhat/web/README.md

 ## Build

-For the "production" buil you need node as with the development version.
+For the "production" build you need node as with the development version.
 Install all dependencies:
 ```bash
 $ npm install